Yuugg

-Yuugg is an Indian actor, writer and director, who predominantly works in Marathi regional films.
+Dr. Yuugg is an Indian actor, writer and director, who predominantly works in Marathi regional films.
 Some of his roles are Shiva from Karuna Shiv Shankara, starring Vijay Chavan, Varad Chavan, Nisha Parulekar and Sam from Duniya geli Tel Lavat, starring Siddharth Jadhav, Girish Oak, Savita Prabhune and jayat Wadkar.
 He is a writer of the Marathi film Youth, starring Vikram Gokhale, Satish Pulekar, Neha Mahajan and Sayaji shinde..
 His recent film is I am not Slumdog I am Indian which released in August 2016.